-Non-volatile main memory introduces a new challenge: Attaining high throughput while providing strong durability guarantees.
+The fundamental challenge when using non-volatile main memory is to attain high throughput while providing strong durability guarantees.
 Many more things can go wrong when using the main memory bus to access persistent storage.
-One challenge is wear-out: the non-volatile memories being developed now degrade with writes.
-Although not nearly as rapid as wear-out with today's NAND flash technologies, excessive writes to a single non-volatile memory cell can still rapidly destroy it.
+One challenge is wear-out: non-volatile memories degrade with writes.
+Although not nearly as fragile as NAND Flash, excessive writes to an NVRAM memory cell can still rapidly destroy it.
 A second challenge comes from the interface presented to the application writer with respect to durability and safety.
 Today's storage interfaces are narrow and explicit: Writes to storage can only affect data; only the kernel can change filesystem metadata.
 A write() makes data durable (in theory, depending on the implementation), and writes to hard disks typically succeed or fail atomically on a page or sector granularity, enforced by hardware sector checksums.
 With non-volatile memory, however, erroneous writes can affect persistent data or metadata.
 The order of writes is unknown unless special attention is taken to flush writes, due to interactions with processor caches.

-Decades of experience with filesystems and databases has shown that developing safe and fast persistent data stores is challenging, and we do not believe that emerging memory technologies will change this.
-This paper describes three building blocks to ease the task of the persistent data structure designer (née filesystem or database designer), who develops libraries that would be linked against by application developers (Figure 1).
+Decades of experience with filesystems and databases have shown that developing safe and fast persistent data stores is challenging, and we do not believe that emerging memory technologies will change this.
+This paper describes three building blocks to ease the task of the persistent data structure designer (née filesystem or database designer), who develops libraries that would be linked against by application developers.
 These building blocks help address some of the primary potential sources of data loss and corruption when using non-volatile memory, while imposing minimal performance overhead.
+All three are designed across hardware-software boundaries, leveraging minimal hardware support: functionality already widely available but used sparingly, functionality previously proposed by other researchers, and new functionality that we propose in this paper:

 Wear-aware memory allocation that is robust to erroneous writes.
-Hardware-based wear leveling for non-volatile byte addressable memories [32, 33, 39] seems necessary, but does not provide a complete solution.
-In particular, coping with frequent writes to the same or neighboring locations imposes, e.g., overheads higher than 100% when writing [33] as the hardware constantly shifts the data to new locations.
-Maintaining maximal throughput therefore requires avoiding these pathological patterns with the help of software.
+Hardware wear leveling [34, 35, 40] is necessary, but does not provide a complete solution.
+In particular, coping with frequent writes to the same or neighboring locations imposes overheads when writing (e.g., higher than 100% [35]), as the hardware constantly shifts the data to new locations.
+Maintaining maximal throughput therefore requires software to avoid these pathological patterns.
 Traditional memory allocators do not avoid these pitfalls.
 At the same time, corruption of memory allocator metadata can lead to permanent data loss and unrecoverable memory leaks.
-To address these problems, we introduce a new memory allocator for NVRAM.
+To address these problems, we introduce a new memory allocator that complements hardware wear leveling for NVRAM.
 Our allocator prevents the frequent reuse of memory locations, and stores its frequently-changing metadata in DRAM.
-It adds checksums to detect and
+It adds checksums to detect and recover from metadata corruption.